-This article explains step by step method to install Mac OSX in VMware on your Windows PC.
-If you are interested to learn something on Mac OS X 10.5.5 Leopard or do some testing on Mac OS, then you can continue read this article.
+This article explains step by step method to install an older version of Mac OSX in VMware on a Windows PC.
+If you are interested in learning the older version of Mac OS X 10.5.5 Leopard or do some testing, then you can continue reading this article.
 This article is only for testing purpose.
-Whoever doesn’t have chance to buy apple hardware with Mac OS, can use this method to install and run Mac on VMware home Windows PC.
+Whoever doesn’t have the chance to buy Apple hardware with Mac OS can use this method to install and run Mac on VMware home Windows PC.

 Installation is not ‘Very’ Easy

-Installation is not easy as inserting the CD and click ‘Next’ ‘Next’ or running some executable files.
-I wanted to install and learn Macintosh OSX on Windows in my PC, so I searched on internet for possibilities to have Macintosh on Windows computer.
-The results returned nothing very useful other than changing your XP, Vista themes to Mac OS themes.
-Based on the other tips in several sites and after I did it practically, now I’m writing this method to install mac on VMware in Windows PC.
+Installation is not as easy as inserting the CD and clicking ‘Next’ buttons or running some executable files.
+I wanted to install and learn Macintosh OSX on my Windows y PC, so I searched on the internet for possibilities to have Mac OS on Windows computer.
+But the results returned nothing very useful other than changing the Windows OS theme to Mac OS themes.
+Based on the other tips on several websites and trial and error by my self, I’m writing this method to install mac on VMware in Windows PC.

-But I’m talking about real Mac.
-As I said earlier installation is not very easy since both OS hardware platform requirements are different, Mac can be installed on Virtual PC on your PC.
-To make the installation easy, in other word “to avoid the Mac installation”, we will just import the Mac OS pre-installed hard disk to your PC using VMware.
-Don’t be more confused, follow the below easy steps.
+As I said earlier installation is not easy since both OS hardware platform requirements are different.
+To make the installation easy, in other words “to avoid the Mac installation from the beginning”, we will import Mac OS pre-installed hard disk to VMware.
+Follow the below easy steps.
 Here are the requirements,

 Software Requirements for Install Mac on VMware

-Virtual PC software.
-Several virtual PC software available, but this method goes with VMware workstation since we will be using VMware hard disk image.
+- Desktop virtualization software.
+Several virtualization software available in the market, but this method goes with VMware workstation since we will be using VMware hard disk image.

-you can download the VMware workstation at VMware site here.
-Either you can try 30-day free evaluation version or buy the full version, but don’t ask crack.
+You can download the VMware workstation from VMware site here.
+Either you can try 30-day free evaluation version or buy the full version.

-Make sure after you installed VMware workstation, you have minimum below hardware resources to allocate for Mac OS.
+Make sure after you installed VMware workstation, you have minimum below hardware resources that can be allocated to Mac OS virtual machine.